axme100/backendproj/readme.md

 # Spanlib

 This project aims to create a pedagogical web application that allows students of Spanish and other foreign languages to create Mad Libs and learn about grammar at the same time.
+If you don't know what a Mad Lib is then you should read this wikipedia page: `https://en.wikipedia.org/wiki/Mad_Libs`

 ## Initializing the database and adding sample entries